microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 ```
 In this example the generated should contain a valid OpenAPI.NET document for your API based on the annotation XML and contract dll's you included.

+### Optional Advance Configuration

+Document generator also allows you to provide an optional advance configuration as input in "OpenApiGeneratorConfig.AdvancedConfigurationXmlDocument"
+which enables you to specify annotations that logically apply to either the entire document or to certain set of operations.
+The configuration XML is handcrafted (NOT generated from Visual Studio build).

+Consult our [WIKI](https://github.com/Microsoft/OpenAPI.NET.CSharpComment/wiki/configuration-XML-annotation-guide) for specific guidance and examples on how to draft this XML.

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a
 Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us